Chesapeake Bay Magazine

 Are you a member of a Health Club or a Country Club?

 Comparing Buying a Boat to Joining the Club: If you bought a boat, the initial expense would be a down payment and the sales tax.
-An equivalent down payment for any of the boats in the Boat Club will be between $7,200 and $14,000 with sales taxes included.
+An equivalent down payment for any of the boats in the Boat Club will be between $15,000 and $18,000 with sales taxes included.

-In the CBC, the initiation fee will be under $6,000 .
-Instead of monthly boat mortgage payments of $499 to $650 (or more) for years, the CBC dues is between under $499.00 and no ancillary costs.
+Your club’s initiation fee will be under $6,000 and can be as low as $3990. .
+Instead of monthly boat mortgage payments of $499 to $540 (or more) for 10 to 15 years, the CBC dues is less than $499.00 with all ancillary costs covered by the club.

 Note: The ancillary costs that you will not have: the other costs of ownership like slip rental, High & Dry storage, winterization, maintenance, training, insurance, on the water (OTW) service and towing, or a trailer.
-And, about $7500 of extra costs in Year One.
+And, about $1500 of extra costs in Year One.
+Nor will you require a vehicle to get the boat to the water.